alex-baransky/Columbia_IntroToWebscraping/README.md

 # Columbia_IntroToWebscraping
-An intro to the BeautifulSoup package in Python
+An intro to the BeautifulSoup package in Python.

 For this workshop, you will need:
  - Basic knowledge of Python